jonblk/vidviewer/README.md

 ## Current Implementation

+The user selects a `rootFolder` which gets populated with an sqlite database, a `files` folder (for videos and thumbnails) and a `temp` folder for in-progress downloads.

-Videos are given a random file_id and are saved in the following structure in the file system: rootFolder/files/ab/cd/ef/abcdefghijkl.mp4.
-Thumbnail images are also saved in this manner in the same directory (abcdefghijkl.jpg).
+Videos are given a random file_id and are saved in the following structure: `rootFolder/files/ab/cd/ef/abcdefghijkl.mp4`.
+Thumbnail images are also saved in this manner in the same directory `rootFolder/files/ab/cd/ef/abcdefghijkl.jpg`.

-The rootFolder also contains the sqlite database and a temp folder for in-progress downloads.

-## TODO

-- download progress widget with 'cancel download' option
-- user login?
-- file format options? (currently it defaults to mp4)
-- export videos
-- improve react performance
-- <s>search function</s>
-- <s>import video files from disk</s>
-- <s>SSL</s>
-- <s>infinite scroll </s>
-- <s>'all videos' view option</s>
-- <s>video resolution options</s>
-- <s>error messages if ffmpeg and yt-dlp not found on system</s>